-Any entity that requests interconnection of a new generating facility, including increases to the capacity of an existing generating unit, or that requests interconnection of a merchant transmission facility, must follow the process defined in the PJM tariff to obtain interconnection service.
-The process is complex and time consuming as a result of the nature of the required analyses.
-The cost, time and uncertainty associated with interconnecting to the grid may create barriers to entry for potential entrants.
+- Any entity that requests interconnection of a new generating facility, including increases to the capacity of an existing generating unit, or that requests interconnection of a merchant transmission facility, must follow the process defined in the PJM tariff to obtain interconnection service.
+The process is complex and time consuming at least in part as a result of the required analyses.
+The cost, time and uncertainty associated with interconnecting to the grid may create barriers to entry for potential entrants. - The queue contains a substantial number of projects that are not likely to be built.
+Excluding currently active projects and projects currently under construction, 2,182 projects, representing 262,424 MW, have completed the queue process since its inception.
+Of those, 566 projects, 32,622 MW, went into service.
+Of the projects that have completed the queue process, 87.6 percent of the MW that entered the queue withdrew at some point in the process.
+These projects may create barriers to entry for projects that would otherwise be completed by taking up queue positions, increasing interconnection costs and creating uncertainty.

-131 PJM.
+128 See PJM.
 OATT Parts IV & VI.

-- The queue contains a substantial number of projects that are not likely to be built.
-These projects may create barriers to entry for projects that would otherwise be completed by taking up queue positions, increasing interconnection costs and creating uncertainty. - Many feasibility, impact and facilities studies are delayed for reasons including disputes with developers, circuit and network issues, retooling as a result of projects being withdrawn, and an accumulated backlog of incomplete studies. - Where the transmission owner is a vertically integrated company that also owns generation, there is a potential conflict of interest when the transmission owner evaluates the interconnection requirements of new generation which is a competitor to the generation of the parent company of the transmission owner.
+- Many feasibility, impact and facilities studies are delayed for reasons including disputes with developers, circuit and network issues, retooling as a result of projects being withdrawn, and the backlog of incomplete studies. - Where the transmission owner is a vertically integrated company that also owns generation, there is a potential conflict of interest when the transmission owner evaluates the interconnection requirements of new generation which is a competitor to the generation of the parent company of the transmission owner or the interconnection requirements of a merchant transmission developer which is a competitor of the transmission owner.
 There is also a potential conflict of interest when the transmission owner evaluates the interconnection requirements of new generation which is part of the same company as the transmission owner.